ekrem18/Pizza_Api/README.md

 <br>
 <br>
 <h3>About My Project</h3>
-<p> As you can see from the ER diagram, this API service project is built upon four different models:   1- JWT is used for encryption.
+<p> As you can see from the ER diagram, this API service project is built upon four different models.
+1- JWT is used for encryption.
 2- A permission system is established for pizza orders and the creation of pizzas.
 3- Logging is implemented. </p>
 <br>
 <br>
 <h3>What is in this api project?</h3>